abecam/seek/tech/other-distributions.md

 Important steps after installation:

-Select mysql8 at the default mysql
+Select mysql8 at the default mysql:

     sudo port select mysql mysql8

-Start the server
+Start the server:

     sudo port load mysql8-server

 Initialize the database.

-<Important>Doing so will give you a temporary root password.
+Doing so will give you a temporary root password.
 You **need** to write it down as it will be (very) difficult to reset it afterwards.
 At the first actual use of mysql (using the mysql command), you will need to change the root password (see below).

     sudo /opt/local/lib/mysql8/bin/mysqld --initialize --user=_mysql

 First start of mysql:

     mysql -uroot -p
 -> use given password

 You cannot do anything before you set up a new password for root:

     ALTER USER 'root'@'localhost' IDENTIFIED BY 'newpassword';

 MySql has a new authentication method by default.
 To ensure that Seek can connect to it, you need to specify that the Seek DB user (set in Database.yml) can use the old "native password" method:

     ALTER USER 'seekmainuser'@'localhost' IDENTIFIED WITH mysql_native_password

 Then activate the new privileges:

     flush privileges;

 ### PostGres Gem install

-To install PostGres using Gem, it needs the path to the binaries of it:
+To install PostGres support using Gem, it needs the path to the binaries of it:
     sudo PATH=$PATH:/Library/PostgreSQL/x.y/bin gem install pg

 for PostGres 10 for instance, it would be: